aajonaa/smart-drawio/README_EN.md

 ### 📊 Rich Chart Types
 Supports 20+ chart types, including flowcharts, architecture diagrams, sequence diagrams, ER diagrams, mind maps, and more.
 AI can also automatically select the most suitable chart type based on your description.

-### 🎨 Perfect Excalidraw Integration
+### 🎨 Perfect Draw.io Integration
-Generated charts are fully based on Excalidraw format, allowing free editing, style adjustments, and detail additions on the canvas—achieving the perfect combination of AI generation and manual refinement.
+Generated charts are fully based on Draw.io format, allowing free editing, style adjustments, and detail additions on the canvas—achieving the perfect combination of AI generation and manual refinement.

 ### ⚡ Ready to Use
 Simply configure an AI API key to get started, no complex environment setup required.
 All configurations are stored locally in your browser for privacy and security.